rmjordas/alys/docs/FAQ.md

 ## What does `alys` do?

-`alys` is modern CSS toolkit that provides simple styles to any plain HTML file without doing a ton of configuration, e.g. wrapping simple elements inside `div`s and adding classes to those elements, etc.
+`alys` is modern CSS toolkit that provides simple styles to any plain HTML file without doing a ton of configuration.

 ## Is this a Bootstrap 4 replacement?